 In 2001, the adaptation of his graphic novel Ghost World, based on a script by Clowes and director Terry Zwigoff, was released to great acclaim, earning an Academy Award nomination for Best Adapted Screenplay and winning the Independent Sprit award, among many others.
 Their second collaboration, Art School Confidential, written by Clowes and starring John Malkovich and Jim Broadbent, was released in 2006.
 His latest film, Wilson (based on his graphic novel of the same name), written by Clowes and starring Woody Harrelson and Laura Dern, was released in 2017.

 Clowes was the first cartoonist to be selected for Esquire’s annual fiction issue in 1998.
-In 1995 he created the much-praised animated video for the Ramones' “I Don’t Wanna Grow Up.”
-He designed the packaging for Coca-Cola’s OK Soda, and created the poster illustration for Todd Solondz’s Happiness.
+In 1995, he created the much-praised animated video for the Ramones' “I Don’t Wanna Grow Up.”
 His work has appeared in The New Yorker, Time, Newsweek and many other magazines.
-In 2011 Clowes received the PEN Literary Award for Graphic Literature.
+In 2011, Clowes received the PEN Literary Award for Graphic Literature.